SnehaKalariya/GitDemo/README.md

 - I have created an entire template with boiler plate code for VIP architecture.
 You can consume it from here.

-Prerequisite for use VIP template in your Project- Boilder plate code is using DependencyManager protocol.
-Hence, I insist you to create a new file and add below code.
+Prerequisite for using VIP template in your Project- Boilder plate code is using DependencyManager protocol.
+So, I insist you to create a new file and add below code.

 import Foundation